defrex/django-encrypted-fields/README.md

 #### Available Fields

 Currently build in and unit-tested fields.
-They have the save APIs as their non-encrypted counterparts.
+They have the same APIs as their non-encrypted counterparts.

 - `EncryptedCharField`
 - `EncryptedTextField`